k2view-academy/K2View-Academy/articles/10_enrichment_function/04_enrichment_function_code_examples.md

 # Enrichment Functions - Code Examples

-### Simple Example of an Enrichment Function which Populates a Computed Field
+### Simple Example of an Enrichment Function that Populates a Computed Field

-Use an Enrichment function to validate the retrieved data and update the Computed Field on one of LU Schema tables.
-For example, you need to calculate the number of months the case is not Closed and populate this information in the table CASES per each such case.
+Use an Enrichment function to validate the retrieved data and update the Computed Field on an LU Schema's table.
+For example, to calculate the number of months a case is not Closed and populate this information in the CASES table for each case.

 1. Create an **Enrichment function**.